 When teams are spread out in different locations, especially across time zones, in-person scheduling can be especially tough.
 Activities such as sharing daily status updates asynchronously can keep teams in sync even when they aren't able to connect in meetings very often, and allows people more flexibility with their own schedules.

-- Fewer distractions, more focus time
+5. Fewer distractions, more focus time

 Developing shared practices for when you should hold certain meetings, how your team does status updates, what type of communications should be captured in email vs. Slack, and documenting the practices and updating them regularly can help make everything more efficient.
-It can tame meeting bloat and lead to much more focus time, without sacrificing knowledge sharing.
+It can tame meeting bloat and lead to much more focus time, without sacrificing knowledge-sharing.

-- Less stress, higher quality output
+6. Less stress, higher quality output

 With more focus time, quality also increases.
 And when people have more control over their schedule, they improve their work-life balance, which can lead to lower levels of stress.

-- Taking down silos
+7. Taking down silos

 When you use async tools that make access to data much more transparent, silos start to disappear, work moves forward faster, and everyone feels in the loop.
-You can start to see how many meetings you're having, who you're meeting with, what main projects you've worked on, how your feeling over time — all in one place — you start to get valuable insights into how well a team is operating.
+You can start to see how many meetings you're having, who you're meeting with, what main projects you've worked on, how you're feeling over time all in one place you start to get valuable insights into how well a team is operating.

 Deciding when to communicate async depends on the purpose and needs of the communication.
 You can use this handy chart as a guide to help you decide.

 Putting the time in to get asynchronous communications right is worth it.
 It can take time, but it puts you and your team in a position to handle whatever change awaits.